 First Monday is one of the first openly accessible, peer–reviewed journals on the Internet, solely devoted to the Internet.
-Since its start in May 1996, First Monday has published 1,418 papers in 222 issues; these papers were written by 1,950 different authors.
+Since its start in May 1996, First Monday has published 1,467 papers in 229 issues, written by 2,027 different authors.
 First Monday is indexed in Communication Abstracts, Computer & Communications Security Abstracts, DoIS, eGranary Digital Library, INSPEC, Information Science & Technology Abstracts, LISA, PAIS, Scopus, and other services.

 |Also this month|